Review & Pull Requests

 summarizer) — reads the plan's title and## Contextand produces a structured requirements digest atwrap-up/<session>/requirements.md. - BranchReviewer (role

-branch_reviewer) — reads the requirements plus the session branch diff (git diff <base>..<session>), writes findings with file/line evidence and concrete fixes, and emits a verdict (VERDICT: PASSorVERDICT: FAIL) atwrap-up/<session>/review.md. - PrWriter (role
+branch_reviewer) — reads the requirements plus the session branch diff, writes findings with file/line evidence and concrete fixes, and emits a verdict (VERDICT: PASSorVERDICT: FAIL) atwrap-up/<session>/review.md.
+Runs in a loop with the BranchFixer until a PASS is issued or--max-retries(default: 2) is exhausted. - BranchFixer (role

 pr_writer) — runs only if the verdict is PASS.
-Reads the plan title and Context,git diff --stat, commit subjects, and merged task titles to produce a PR title and body atwrap-up/<session>/pr-body.md.
+The review branch is first ff-merged back into the session branch, then the PR writer reads the plan title and Context,git diff --stat, commit subjects, and merged task titles to produce a PR title and body atwrap-up/<session>/pr-body.md.
 Opens the PR viagh pr createwhen theghCLI is available; otherwise it prints a copy-pasteable command.

 Where outputs land